alexandruast/platform-inception/README.md

 Sandbox infrastructure (Nomad, Consul, Vault, Fabio) is provisioned from Factory-Jenkins.

 #### Changelog
+refactored job-dsl job names and views
-added nomad service in dev mode to factory/prod jenkins to be able to properly validate jobs decision to have int/qa/prod environments, qa for performance testing decision to have the development/sandbox local in vagrant decision to bake the configuration into containers, reason is otherwise we will lose dev/prod parity because application configuration can be anything
+added nomad service in dev mode to factory/prod jenkins to be able to properly validate jobs
+decision to have int/qa/prod environments, qa for performance testing
+decision to have the development/sandbox local in vagrant
+decision to bake the configuration into containers, reason is otherwise we will lose dev/prod parity because application configuration can be anything
 added build-docker-image script
 added td-agent-bit to target nodes